microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Assert-WinGetPackageManager.md

 Assert-WinGetPackageManager -Version v1.8.1911
 ```

-If the specified version of WinGet correlated with the Microsoft.WinGet.Client module is installed
+If the specified version of WinGet is compatible with the installed Microsoft.WinGet.Client module,
-correctly this will return without error.
+the command returns without error.

 ## PARAMETERS

 ### -IncludePreRelease

-Includes preview versions of WinGet.
+Include preview versions of WinGet.

 ```yaml
 Type: System.Management.Automation.SwitchParameter